Raynos/geval/README.md

 ## Motivation

 EventEmitter's are complex.
-They are duplexed events by default
+They are multiplexed events by default

 `Event` is the simpler version of an `EventEmitter`